RELEVANT CHAPTERS

 - be urged to seek advice about employer legal responsibilities, including being responsible for all employment related costs, for example redundancy;

-- be urged to seek advice about compulsory employers liability insurance; and
+- be urged to seek advice about compulsory employer’s liability insurance; and

 - be advised about payroll support services that can provide information, advice, and support.